-Recognized as a top whistleblower and employment lawyer by Super Lawyers, Washingtonian Magazine and Best Lawyers in America, David J. Marshall has successfully represented hundreds of whistleblowers and other employees in the financial, pharmaceutical, nuclear, aviation, healthcare, medical-device and other industries.
+Recognized as a top whistleblower lawyer by Super Lawyers, Washingtonian Magazine and The Best Lawyers in America©, David J. Marshall has successfully represented hundreds of whistleblowers and other employees in the financial, pharmaceutical, nuclear, aviation, healthcare, medical-device and other industries.
 He is rated by Martindale-Hubbell as “AV Preeminent,” its highest possible peer-review rating.

-Along with co-counsel from Vogel, Slade & Goldstein, LLP, Mr. Marshall represented whistleblower Michael Lindley in U.S. ex rel.
-Lindley v.
-Gallup Organization, a qui tam and retaliation lawsuit that resulted in 2013 in the recovery of $10.5 million in taxpayer funds from a market-research company that called itself “the most trusted name in polling” in 2013.
-He has also achieved important whistleblower victories in cases involving entities such as the Architect of the Capitol (asbestos), Deutsche Bank (financial reporting), the Brown’s Ferry Nuclear Plant (nuclear safety), and the Smithsonian National Air and Space Museum (asbestos).
+Mr. Marshall represented thirteen flight attendants in a whistleblower-retaliation complaint against United Airlines resulting in a March 2016 settlement that reinstated them to their jobs.
+In 2014, he represented the whistleblower in a successful qui tam and retaliation lawsuit against a nursing-home company for fraudulently billing Medicare for unnecessary therapies, and in 2013 he represented the whistleblower in a qui tam lawsuit against the Gallup Organization that resulted in the recovery of $10.5 million in taxpayer funds.
+He has also achieved important victories in whistleblower cases involving entities such as the Architect of the Capitol (asbestos), Deutsche Bank (financial reporting), the Brown’s Ferry Nuclear Plant (nuclear safety), and the Smithsonian National Air and Space Museum (asbestos).

 In addition to his work as a whistleblower lawyer, Mr. Marshall has successfully represented plaintiffs in sexual harassment, pregnancy discrimination and other workplace discrimination cases, and has extensive experience in the negotiation of complex executive employment and separation contracts.